 Our new Achieve College Internships program connects college juniors with paid summer internships, training, mentors and professional networks that can help students launch their careers.
 The program is designed for graduates of Minneapolis Public Schools high schools and alums of the Step Up Youth Employment Program.
 Internship applications for summer 2021 are now closed.
-To find out how you can hire a college intern this summer, contact Jeremiah Brown at 612-455-1562.
+Contact Jeremiah Brown to find out how you can hire an intern for this summer.

 MPS Funds: MPS Staff and Students

 AchieveMpls manages over $1 million in funds that benefit MPS schools, staff development, classrooms and students.